eldarion/eldarion-ajax/README.md

 Similar to `data.fragments`.
 Each fragment value is prepended to the element(s) found in the key CSS selector

+### Response Data Pro Tip

+Both `data.html` and `data.fragments` are processed in a single response.
+This gives you the ability to replace a submitted form with `data.html` content while also updating multiple fragments of content on the page.

 ## Action Attributes

 The following attributes are used by eldarion-ajax when processing supported [Actions](#actions).